 Instead, opt for delicious, whole grains like buckwheat grain, wholemeal wheat, or rye bread.

 These lists are far from exhaustive, and many foods can offer relief from joint pain with Hashimoto's.
-Indeed, many nutritional and lifestyle factors play a role in thyroid symptoms and severity.
-Paloma Health provides you the opportunity to work with a nutritionist to determine nutritional status for optimal thyroid health.
+Indeed, many lifestyle and nutritional factors play a role in thyroid symptoms and severity.
+Paloma Health provides you the opportunity to work with a thyroid nutritionist to determine nutritional status for optimal thyroid health.

 Find inspiration for a healthy way to support your thyroid